denali-js/core/guides/quickstart.md

 2015-09-13T23:21:44.404Z [INFO] blog@0.0.1 server up on port 3000
 ```

 Perfect!
 You've got your first Denali app up and running.
-Now let's see it in action.
+Now let's see it in
+action.
 Hit the root endpoint with curl:

 ```txt
 $ curl localhost:3000
 {"denaliVersion":"0.0.1","message":"Welcome to Denali!"}
 ```

 > **Heads up!** Notice that we didn't visit that localhost URL in the browser.
-That's because Denali is designed to build **APIs** rather than HTML rendering applications.
-If you are looking for Node framework to build a server rendered web application, you might want to try something like Sails.js or Express.
+> That's because Denali is designed to build **APIs** rather than HTML rendering
+> applications.
+If you are looking for Node framework to build a server rendered
+> web application, you might want to try something like Sails.js or Express.

-Woo, we got an app up and running!
-Now that's great, but it's not _that_ exciting.
-Let's crack open the scaffolded code to see how that root endpoint is working, and how to add our own.
+Great, we got an app up and running!
+Now that's cool, but it's not _that_ cool
+Let's crack open the scaffolded code to see how that root endpoint is working,
+and how to add our own.

 ### Directory structure

 The `denali new` command did a lot of setup for us.
-It created the following directory structure:
+It created the following
+directory structure:

 ```txt
 blog/